 Caravaggio was born in Milan, and his father worked as an architect for the Marchese of Caravaggio; his mother Lucia, was from a family in the same district.
 In 1576, to escape a plague in Milan, the family moved to Caravaggio; here his father died in 1577 and his mother in 1584.
 In 1584, he was apprenticed, for four years to Lombard painter, Simone Peterzano; upon the apprenticeship ending, he remained in the area.
-Here he became familiar with Leonardo da Vinci's Last Supper, and other naturalist style works, which were popular in the area.
+Here he became familiar with works of Leonardo da Vinci, Michelangelo, Titian, Raphael and other High Renaissance masters , which were popular in the area.

 In 1592, Caravaggio fled Milan, and moved to Rome; he arrived with very little, and did not have money upon his arrival to the city.
 A few months after the move, he began working for Giuseppe Cesari, where he did work painting flowers and fruit in his factory.
 He painted several pieces during this period, and his work ended with Cesari, because of a piece he painted, while suffering from a serious illness.
 In these works, he depicted signs of realism, which he would focus on during his career.

 Following the end of his working career with Cesari, in 1954 Caravaggio was determined to make his own way and make a name for himself.
 With very little money, it was during this period that he made several friendships with Prospero Orsi, Onorhio Longhi, and Mario Minniti, all who worked in the art world.
 These men not only introduced Caravaggio to others in the art world, but also helped him put his work out in front of others, to gain more notoriety in this field.